jtackaberry/rtk/doc/tutorial.md

 rtk calls the process of laying out widgets **reflow**.
 A reflow occurs any time the geometry of any widget (including the window itself) changes, which could cause the overall layout of the GUI to change.
-A reflow computes the layout out all widgets provided they are a) ultimately parented up to the `rtk.Window` and b) you have not hidden them (i.e. their @{rtk.Widget.visible|visible} attribute is true).
+A reflow computes the layout out of all widgets provided they are a) ultimately parented up to the `rtk.Window` and b) you have not hidden them (i.e. their @{rtk.Widget.visible|visible} attribute is true).